siduction/sidu-manual/data/en/0209-no-gui-burn_en.md

 After entering the number for the desired ISO image file, `burniso` checks the integrity if there is an associated `.md5` file in the same directory.
 If successful, the burning process starts immediately afterwards.
 Therefore you should make sure that the medium to be burned to is already inserted before starting the script.

 Burniso perfects and simplifies one single function for the user, namely burning ISO images.
-In addition, the command line programs offer all the possibilities to create media with data of various types on CD, DVD and BD.
+In addition, the command line programs offer all the possibilities to create media with data of various types on CD, DVD, and BD.
 In the following chapter we show some examples that are often used.

 ### Burning with cdrdao wodim growisofs

-The command line programs are the basis for the popular GUI programs like `K3b`, `Brasero` or `Xfburn`.
-Those who prefer the full range of options of the programs `cdrdao`, `wodim`, `growisofs` etc. use the command line.
-We present here only a minimal part of the possibilities.
+The command line programs are the basis for the popular GUI programs like `K3b`, `Brasero`, or `Xfburn`.
+Those who prefer the full range of options offered by the programs `cdrdao`, `wodim`, `growisofs`, etc. use the command line.
+We present only a minimal part of the possibilities here.
 Studying the manpages should be self-evident and is a bit easier with the examples.
 In addition, tips for your own project can be found on the Internet with the search engine of choice.

 ### Available devices